sathomas/jsDataV.is/src/text/ch5/03-component.md

 </iframe>
 ```

-When included in a page, that snippet results in fully interactive time line for the chronology like that in figure NEXTFIGURENUMBER.
+When included in a page, that snippet results in fully interactive timeline for the chronology as shown in figure NEXTFIGURENUMBER.

 <figure>
 <iframe src='http://cdn.knightlab.com/libs/timeline/latest/embed/index.html?source=0An4ME25ELRdYdDk4WmRacmxjaDM0V0tDTk9vMnQxU1E&font=Bevan-PotanoSans&maptype=toner&lang=en&start_at_slide=2&height=450' width='100%' height='450' frameborder='0' style='border: 1px solid #444; margin-top:20px;'></iframe>
-<figcaption>Timeline <span class="smcp">JS</span> builds a complete time line component within an &lt;iframe&gt;.</pre></figcaption>
+<figcaption>Timeline <span class="smcp">JS</span> builds a complete timeline component within an &lt;iframe&gt;.</pre></figcaption>
 </figure>

 If the result meets the needs of your visualization, you may not have to go any further.
 Many web pages that use Timeline <span class="smcp">JS</span> do so in exactly this manner.
 There are some potential problems with the simplest approach, however:

 * The data for the visualization must be available in a public Google Docs spreadsheet, so the approach may not be appropriate for confidential data.
 * The data source is a spreadsheet, so it may be difficult to update it often or show more real-time events.
-This problem doesn't really affect our Shakespeare chronology, but if the time line you're creating shows real time data such as trending topics on a social network, a static spreadsheet won't be practical.
+This problem doesn't really affect our Shakespeare chronology, but if the timeline you're creating shows real-time data such as trending topics on a social network, a static spreadsheet won't be practical.
 * The embedded component has few styling options.
 Although the default styles and options that Timeline <span class="smcp">JS</span> offers are quite attractive, they are very limited and may not be appropriate for your web page.
 * The timeline is embedded as an `<iframe>`, which gives Timeline <span class="smcp">JS</span> complete control over what is displayed in that section of your page.
-There is **absolutely no indication** that the organizations supporting Timeline <span class="smcp">JS</span> would do so, but, _in theory_, they could alter the content (for example by including ads) in ways that your site might not find appropriate.
+While there is **absolutely no indication** that the organizations supporting Timeline <span class="smcp">JS</span> would do so, _in theory_ they could alter the content (for example by including ads) in ways that your site might not find appropriate.

 Fortunately, none of these possible concerns need prevent us from adding beautiful Timeline <span class="smcp">JS</span> visualizations to our web pages.
-The folks behind Timeline <span class="smcp">JS</span> make all of the software available as open source, giving us the flexibility to address all of the issues listed above.
+The folks behind Timeline <span class="smcp">JS</span> make all of the software available as open source, giving us the flexibility to address all of the aforementioned issues.
 We'll see how in the rest of this example.

 ### Step 2: Include the Required Components

-To use Timeline <span class="smcp">JS</span>, our web pages must include <span class="smcp">CSS</span> style sheets and JavaScript code.
-For now we'll stick with the default styles, so we only need a single additional style sheet.
+To use Timeline <span class="smcp">JS</span>, our web pages must include <span class="smcp">CSS</span> stylesheets and JavaScript code.
+For now we'll stick with the default styles, so we need only a single additional style sheet.
 The main JavaScript is contained in `timeline.js`.

 It's not obvious, but Timeline <span class="smcp">JS</span> also requires jQuery.
 When you embed a Timeline <span class="smcp">JS</span> `<iframe>` your main web page doesn't have to include jQuery because the `<iframe>` will include it.
-To integrate the time line directly in our page, though, we have to include jQuery explicitly.
+To integrate the timeline directly in our page, though, we have to include jQuery explicitly.
 We can, however, use a content distribution network instead of hosting it ourselves.

 > See chapter 2 for more details on the advantages and disadvantages of content distribution networks.